vishvish/treemaker/UPDATE.md

 - Updated wxMetafileDC::Ok() to IsOk() in tmwxDoc_Edit.cpp
 - Updated wxFileDialog flags and removed deprecated Mac code in tmwxDoc_File.cpp
 - Updated deprecated wxWidgets style constants in tmwxFoldedFormFrame.cpp
-- Fixed wxHtmlHelpController to use GetData() instead of m_data
+- Fixed wxHtmlHelpController to use GetHelpData() instead of m_data